SingleDigitIQ/cozylights/README.md

 # todo

+- fix a bug that creates light around an attempt of placing a node, instead of actually placed node

 - limit wielded_light radius and enable it by default, instead of enable/disable setting, use setting of max radius for wielded light, if -1 - then its disabled

 - readd on_generated